 Louisville Waterfront Park

-The Louisville Waterfront Park is one of the best places to go in Louisville for outdoor entertainment.
-Located in downtown Louisville across from the wharf, this urban park attracts Louisville residents for weekend events, markets, and concerts.
+The Louisville Waterfront Park is one of the coolest places to go in Louisville for outdoor entertainment.
+Located in Downtown Louisville across from the wharf, this urban park attracts local residents for weekend events, markets, and concerts.
 Be sure to check their calendar to see what’s going on during your stay.

 Beyond the events grounds, the Louisville Waterfront Park is home to the infamous, neon-lit Big Four Bridge.
 Take a walk across the pedestrian bridge for spectacular views over the Ohio River.
 You can also hop aboard the park’s steam-powered propeller boat for some epic Louisville sightseeing.